verrazzano/docs/content/en/docs/setup/cli/_index.md

 ## Use the `vz` CLI

-Verrazzano provides a command-line tool for managing a Verrazzano environment, using the Verrazzano and Kubernetes API.
+Verrazzano provides a command-line tool for managing a Verrazzano environment using the Verrazzano and Kubernetes API.

 Common use cases include installing, upgrading, and uninstalling Verrazzano, as well as analyzing failures in a running Verrazzano environment.